 I think the key to enjoying Boracay is in leveling your expectation – that is, know that Boracay is mainly a party island.
 Boracay is perfect for those who’re looking for a place with a wide array of options: accommodations from budget to luxury hotels, various bars and restaurants and activities such as snorkeling, helmet diving, parasailing, wind surfing and many more.

-Most writers would go for El Nido in Palawan (or Coron for that matter) when collating a list of best beaches in the Philippines, especially since El Nido is the poster child of the Philippine Tourism Board.
+Most writers would go for El Nido in Palawan (or Coron for that matter) when collating a list of best beaches in the Philippines, especially since El Nido is the poster child of the Philippine Tourism Board and it’s a perfect honeymoon destination.
 However, I feel that El Nido’s main attractions are its lagoons and limestone karsts.
 While I definitely liked the twin beaches of Nacpan, I still wouldn’t include it in a ‘best of’ list.

 Instead, I’m including Balabac islands in the south of Palawan, specifically Candaraman Island.
 Candaraman Island is unspoilt; there are no commercial establishments in the area, and few residents in the island.
 It has a wide stretch of clear beach, with smooth sand and, if you’re lucky to find it, an alley of starfishes.

 A word of caution: Occasionally there are travel advisories to the south of Palawan for security reasons.
 I didn’t encounter any threat when I visited with friends on summer of 2016 but feel that I should still give a heads up to those who’re interested to see this virgin beach in the Philippines.